Harshitech7852uh/Intro---to-VR-Development/Final-Scene/README.md

 ## 📸 Screenshots

 ![Scene](scene.png)
+## Workshop Experience

+- Learned 3D modeling from scratch using Blender
+- Built a complete scene with geometric objects, lighting, and composition
+- Understood VR development concepts and how 3D assets fit into VR environments
+- Collaborated and learned alongside peers in the IEEE PSIT Student Branch
+- Gained hands-on experience in documenting and publishing projects on GitHub

+## Key Takeaways
+- 3D modeling is about patience and iteration
+- Good lighting transforms a scene completely
-📚 Learning Experience
+- Version control (GitHub) is essential for any project 📚 Learning Experience

 This workshop helped me gain hands-on experience with Blender and understand the workflow of 3D scene creation.
 I learned how to navigate in a 3D environment, manipulate objects, and apply transformations effectively.